Discursive Voter Models on the Supercritical Scale-Free Network: Markov Chains

 Recall now Definition \ref{define_partial_obs} of the partially observed chain.
-The VSRW on $\sG_5$ partially observed on $\sC_3$ has the same dynamic as the VSRW on $\sG_3$ which we recall from \eqref{eq_g3_mixing} had mixing time $O_{\mathbb{P}}\left( \log^{6} N \right)$.
-By \cite[Theorem 1.1(b)]{fill1991time} we can construct a strong stationary time $T$ for the partially observed chain on this order, on the partially observed clock which only runs when the walker is in $\sC_3$.
+Because $\sG_5 \setminus \sG_3$ is composed of pendant subtrees which attach to $\sC_3$ at a single vertex, the walker leaves from and returns to $\sC_3$ at that same vertex.
+Hence, the VSRW on $\sG_5$ partially observed on $\sC_3$ has the same dynamic as the VSRW on $\sG_3$ which we recall from \eqref{eq_g3_mixing} had mixing time $O_{\mathbb{P}}\left( \log^{6} N \right)$.

 Define the $\sC_3$ occupancy clock of a walker $(W_t)_t$